trakerr-com/trakerr-go/README.md

 ```

 ### Option-4: Send an event including non-exceptions to Trakerr
+Sending a non-error uses a similar process as above, but skips the step with the error.
+Be sure to fill in the type and message when sending a non-error!

 ```golang
 	// Option-3: send event manually
 	appEvent := client.NewAppEvent("Info", "custom classification", "SomeType", "SomeMessage")